jostylr/event-when/eventwhen.md

 #### Summarize

 This tries to report the structure of the handlers.
-We use the property name "name" for the tag to return for any given level.
+We use the property name "_label" for the tag to return for any given level.

+For functions, we use their given name

     function me (value) {
         var ret, lead;